 McMinnville, TN 37110

 Sacred Music accepts unsolicited submissions.
 We are interested in editorials on current topics in church music, analysis of current or historical documents, reports on parish life as it impacts pastoral liturgy, scholarly research concerning gregorian chant and classical polyphony, practical guides to sacred music, reports of concerts, reviews of new and older works, news reports, and letters to the editor.
-Send to firstname.lastname@example.org (format: .doc, single spaced, embedded footnotes).
+Send to email@example.com (format: .doc, single spaced, embedded footnotes).
 Here is the style sheet for submissions (updated 8/13/2017).
+Please note that lead time on publications varies based on multiple factors, and may range from a month or two up to a year.

 We are pleased to offer on-line archives of the following journals: